Canonical Decompositions of 3-Connected Graphs: Overview of this chapter

 \section{Overview of this chapter}

 This chapter provides the key ingredient for the proof of \autoref{mainIntro}, which we call the \nameref{Angry}.
-Essentially, it states that \autoref{mainIntro} holds in the special case where~$N(G)$, the set of all totally-nested non-trivial tri-separations of~$G$, is empty; that is: if $G$ is not itself quasi 4-connected, and if every nontrivial tri-separation of~$G$ is crossed, then $G$ must be either a wheel or a $K_{3,m}$ for some~$m\ge 3$.
+Essentially, it states that \autoref{mainIntro} holds in the special case where~$N(G)$, the set of all totally-nested non-trivial tri-separations of~$G$, is empty; that is: if every nontrivial tri-separation of~$G$ is crossed (hence the name `angry'), then $G$ is either quasi 4-connected, a wheel or a $K_{3,m}$ for some~$m\ge 3$.
+The \nameref{Angry} extends to 3-connectivity the \nameref{Angry2Sep} (\ref{Angry2Sep}) of Tutte, which characterises the 2-connected graphs in which every every 2-separation is crossed by some other 2-separation: these are precisely the 3-connected graphs and the cycles.
+We recommend having an early glance at \autoref{sec:2SeparatorTheorem} to see how the \nameref{Angry2Sep} fits into the proof of Tutte's decomposition for 2-connectivity.